JACT Hunting

 Cara True - why do you hunt?

 I was not raised in a hunting home, in fact quite the opposite.
 My parents did not own guns & could never kill an animal.
 They did love to camp & spend time outdoors which were my favorite childhood memories.
-I was probably 10 years old when someone on one of those camping trips taught me to handle & fire a gun… I don’t recall who, but I remember hitting the target & feeling proud.

 uncle Dennis keller